InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 * Security 1 (optional)
 * Security 2 (optional)

-**Example 1**
-You can run a Bloomberg function when a chart in Finsemble displays an equity.
+**Example 1**: You can run a Bloomberg command when a chart in Finsemble displays an equity.
 When the ticker changes, the integration can send the updated ticker and a `DES` command to a panel of the Bloomberg Terminal.

 ```C#
 private static void BBG_RunDESAndUpdateContext(FinsembleEventArgs data)